How to Wash Liturgical Linens: Corporals, Purificators, and Altar Cloths

 Washing liturgical linens is a ministry of reverence and care.
 Do it properly, and your linens will serve your parish beautifully for years.

-Browse our collection of liturgical linens — corporals, purificators, palls, and altar cloths in every size.
+Browse our full collection of liturgical linens and textiles — corporals, purificators, palls, altar cloths, and more in every size and design.